mstroehle/PokerHandSolidity/README.md

 Library for handling of poker hands consisting of cards numbered 0-51 Ace = 0, King = 12 in the suits Clubs, Diamonds, Hearts, Spades

+Function:
-Function: 	evaluateHand takes a list of 5 cards (0-51)
+evaluateHand takes a list of 5 cards (0-51)

+Returns:
-Returns:  	enum of Hand type and up to 5 values of the cards sorted to break ties
+enum of Hand type and up to 5 values of the cards sorted to break ties

+Notes:
-Notes: 		State of the art poker hand evals use data tables and hash to run fast.
+State of the art poker hand evals use data tables and hash to run fast.
 For in contract, wanted an old school analytic approach with low memory or external data Return list of cards for tie breaker is pretty basic and could be updated easily to a hash value

 ### Usage

     int8[5] memory hand = [ int8(PokerHandUtils.CardId.Six_Clubs), int8(PokerHandUtils.CardId.Three_Clubs), int8(PokerHandUtils.CardId.Jack_Diamonds), int8(PokerHandUtils.CardId.Two_Clubs), int8(PokerHandUtils.CardId.Seven_Clubs)];
     PokerHandUtils.HandEnum handVal;
     int8[5] memory result;
     (handVal, result) = poker.evaluateHand(hand);

+Example returns:
-Example returns (HandEnum.HighCard, [Jack, Eight, Six, Three, Two])
+    ()HandEnum.HighCard, [Jack, Eight, Six, Three, Two])

 This project and uses [truffle](https://github.com/trufflesuite/truffle) Ethereum smart contracts development framework.
 In order to run it, install truffle first: